 Monitoring the performance of a network uplink is also known as network traffic measurement, and more software is listed there.

 ITtoolbox: Provides a knowledge network and support environment for the IT industry.
 As IT professionals or business decision-makers need information to complete a task or make a decision, they turn to ITtoolbox to quickly get specific answers to their unique questions.ITtoolbox provides a knowledge network and support environment for the IT industry.
 As IT professionals or business decision-makers need information to complete a task or make a decision, they turn to ITtoolbox to quickly get specific answers to their unique questions.

-Networking on the Network: "Networking on the Network" includes good advice accumulated from dozens of people over many years, and I want to get it into the hands of every PhD student in the world.
-If you could help me out with this goal, I would much appreciate it.
+Networking on the Network: "Networking on the Network" includes good advice, accumulated from dozens of people over many years not updated since 2002.
+It is maintained by Phil Agre, Department of Information Studies University of California, Los Angeles, who wants to get it into the hands of every PhD student in the world.

 ZDNet Networking: Regular updates, news, articles, features and more.
 ZDNET provides an invaluable perspective and resources so that users can get the most out of their investments in technology.